GauravGupta0216/Movify/README.md

 - **Offline Support**: Bookmarked movies are stored locally using Core Data for offline access.
 - **Responsive Design**: Optimized for various iPhone screen sizes, ensuring a seamless user experience.

+## Installation

+1. Open the project in Xcode:
+    ```bash
+    cd movify
+    open Movify.xcodeproj
+    ```
+2. Build and run the app on a simulator or a physical device.

+## Technologies Used

+- **Swift**: The programming language used to build the app.
+- **MVVM Architecture**: Ensures clean separation of concerns and scalability.
+- **Core Data**: Used for local data storage to support offline access.
+- **The Movie Database (TMDb) API**: Provides movie data such as trending movies, now-playing movies, and search functionality.

 ## Screenshots

 ### Home Screen